Hergé: Death

 In 1979, Hergé was diagnosed with osteomyelofibrosis, necessitating a complete blood transfusion.
 His need for blood transfusions had increased, as he came to require them every two weeks, and then every week.

 On 25 February 1983, Hergé suffered cardiac arrest and was hospitalised in intensive care at Brussels' Cliniques universitaires Saint-Luc.
 He had been scheduled to meet with Steven Spielberg, who later made The Adventures of Tintin (2011).
-He died at Saint-Luc on 3 March.
+He died at Saint-Luc on 3 March, at the age of 75.
 His death received front page coverage in numerous francophone newspapers, including Libération and Le Monde.
 In his will, he had left Fanny as his sole heir.

 In November 1986, Fanny closed Studios Hergé, replacing it with the Hergé Foundation.

-In 1988, Tintin magazine itself was discontinued.
+In 1988, Tintin magazine was discontinued.